sprin/pg-discuss/docs/extensions_and_drivers.rst

 Extension plugins use hooks to add additional functionality.
 Unlike drivers, no extensions are required for the application to run.
-Extensions can participate in to app initialization to configure new views or to hook in to the Flask frameworks events.
+Extensions can participate in app initialization to configure new views or to hook in to the Flask frameworks events.
 Extensions can also hook in to custom events defined by pg-discuss.